smclacke/minishell/zxy_sarah_notes/SARAH_TD.md

 **TO DO**

- ---> check if the parser syntax error thing is actually ok
+ ---> check if the parser syntax error thing is actually ok, check cmds too!

  ---> if here_doc, don't expand dollar, str is literal i.e.